Gizra/og/docs/access.md

   which can be granted to non-members.

-Developers can define their own group level permissions by implementing an event listener that subscribes to the `og.permission` event and instantiating `GroupPermission` objects with the properties of the permission.
+Developers can define their own group level permissions by implementing an event listener that subscribes to the `PermissionEventInterface::EVENT_NAME` event and instantiating `GroupPermission` objects with the properties of the permission.

 As an example let's define a permission that would allow an administrator to